jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

     - having a system like Canny for internal company questions to ask upper management can be a good way to help those who have trouble asking questions in big open scenarios (as long as all questions are asked in good will, this can become toxic too)
     - real conversation trumps chat
     - write down your own user manual for yourself (interesting idea 💡)
-    - company “snippets” — a place where everyone writes down weekly short notes about what got done, short reflection, etc (like a big public diary for the company)
+    - company "snippets" — a place where everyone writes down weekly short notes about what got done, short reflection, etc (like a big public diary for the company)
     - over communicate the important big ideas or values and do it honestly, with varied media, and to the people you want to hear it
-        - don’t just “send all”, not give a reason you think it is relevant, and not direct the conversation to something productive
+        - don’t just "send all", not give a reason you think it is relevant, and not direct the conversation to something productive
     - "trip reports" are an effective meeting tool to get everyone talking "where did you go, what did you learn"
     - if you are a manager, ask yourself: Would you work for you?
     - answer emails quickly, keep your inbox clean, don't waste time, don't YELL, be concise